Lucciana Pérez

 Lucciana Pérez Alarcón (born 8 May 2005) is a Peruvian tennis player.

 She played college tennis for the Texas A&M Aggies and was named Southeastern Conference (SEC) Freshman of the Year in 2024.
-She helped the Aggies win their first NCAA Women's Championship that season.
+She helped the Aggies win their first NCAA Women's Championship that season, and second in 2026.

 Career

-Junior
+Juniors

 Competing at the 2022 US Open, she lost in the first round to top seed Sofia Costoulas.

 She reached the final of the girls' singles draw at the 2023 French Open where she lost to Alina Korneeva, in straight sets.

 Professional

-In 2023, Pérez Alarcón received a Grand Slam Player Development Grant from the ITF.
+In 2023, Pérez received a Grand Slam Player Development Grant from the ITF.

 She represented Peru in the Billie Jean King Cup in April 2023, playing singles and doubles against Chile, Colombia, Bolivia, Argentina and Guatemala in the 2023 Billie Jean King Cup Americas Zone.
 On her debut singles match she defeated Fernanda Labrana of Chile in straight sets.
 She won all five of her singles matches and has a 4–2 win/loss record in doubles.

-Pérez Alarcón received a wildcard entry into the 2024 WTA 125 Cali Open but lost in the first round to second seed and eventual champion Irina-Camelia Begu in straight sets.
+Pérez received a wildcard entry into the WTA 125 2024 Cali Open but lost in the first round to second seed and eventual champion, Irina-Camelia Begu ,in straight sets.